dladams/duneproc/doc/tutorial_iceberg.md

 ### Commands

 The command ibFindFiles can be used to find the raw data files for a given run.
-In run 3, the runs were only 10 min log and so there is one file per run.
+In run 3, the runs were only 10 min long and so there is one file per run.
 For example,
 <pre>
 > ibFindFiles 4481 -